sagemath/trac_to_gh/Issue 9962.md

 # Issue 9962: non-nef divisors can have sections, too

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9963

 Original creator: vbraun